PrincetonUniversity/c19datacollective/content/criteria/data-essay.md

 ## Brief Project Description

 Briefly describe your data and the research question that led you to create this dataset.
-This section should explain the value of this data set, particularly its relevance to nineteenth-century studies (or another field).
+This section should explain the value of this dataset, particularly its relevance to nineteenth-century studies (or another field).
 This section pertains to the data itself and possible or plausible analysis, not necessarily an analysis you have already undertaken.
 Cite sources in order to characterize the scholarly landscape (digital or traditional) that could either benefit from this dataset.

 How is the data relevant to nineteenth-century scholarship?
 Who might it be useful for?
 What could it be used for?
 Please suggest at least three specific uses.